stevenhirsch/force-plate-jump-analyses/paper/paper.md

 Figure 1.
 Example countermovement jump force-time trace with events detected during the takeoff phase.

 `JumpMetrics` computes the rate of force development, net vertical impulse, and average force between all events detected during the countermovement jump.
 Additionally, metrics such as the jump height (based on the net vertical impulse using the impulse-momentum relationship as well as the center of mass velocity at the final frame of data before takeoff), takeoff velocity, movement time, unweighting time, braking time, propulsive time, and lowering displacement are also all computed.
 Table 1 contains a complete list of the metrics `JumpMetrics` exports for countermovement jumps.
-Note that in order for the events and metrics to be computed accurately, a brief weighing phase (default is 500 frames of data) must be present at the start of the waveform in order to determine the individual's bodyweight.
+Note that in order for the events and metrics to be computed accurately, a brief weighing phase (default is the first 0.25 seconds of data, but this can be modified depending on how long the individual was standing) must be present at the start of the waveform in order to determine the individual's bodyweight.
+Table 2 contains a small sample of how, more generally, some of the metrics computed in `JumpMetrics` can be leveraged for various applications (please note that this table only covers potential applications and the decision of when to use a particular metric is dependent on how the data is collected and the particular research question the analyst wishes to answer).

 #### Squat Jumps
 Given that the squat jump is intentionally performed with a pause to minimize the influence of the stretch shortening cycle of the lower body muscles from a continuous countermovement (i.e., there is no lowering phase), the only events `JumpMetrics` detects are are the start of the propulsive phase, the peak force event, and the takeoff event.
 The start of the propulsive phase is the first frame of data that exceeds five times the standard deviation of the force data (default value; this is a tuneable parameter depending on the data collection parameters) during the squat phase.
 The peak force event is computed similarly to the countermovement jumps whereby `find_peaks` from the `scipy` package and looks for a "peak" in the force series.
 The takeoff event is detected by looking for the first frame of data whereby the force series is below a certain threshold (default is 10 Newtons) for a specific period of time (default is 0.25 seconds).